 What is an open/close launch?

 An open/close launch is when you only allow people to buy your course, program, whatever it is, at specific times throughout the year.
-Usually it’s only open for about a week at a time, and it only happens maybe 2-4 times per year.
+Usually it’s only open for about 1-2 weeks at a time, and it only happens maybe 2-4 times per year.
 Sometimes more often, sometimes less often, but it’s always just a short window to buy in.
-Some people also call this a seasonal launch.
+Some people also call this a seasonal launch or live launching.
 This creates two important parts to successfully selling digital products online — urgency and scarcity.
 We’ll talk more about these in a sec.

 What is evergreen?

 Evergreen products are the opposite of open/close launches — these products are available year-round.
 You can buy in at any time, no limit or time frame to wait for.
 I know what you're thinking: Duh, why wouldn’t I want customers buying my products all year long rather than just for a few weeks?
 While this sounds true in theory, this method of selling takes away those two parts I mentioned before — urgency and scarcity — so it actually ends up being a little harder to maintain.